just-the-docs/just-the-docs-tests/collections/_tests/profiles/just-the-docs-tests/index.md

 # Just the Docs Tests

-The _Just-the-Docs Tests_ webiste provides regression tests and examples of use for the _Just the Docs_ theme.
+> The _Just-the-Docs Tests_ website provides regression tests and examples of use for the _Just the Docs_ theme.

-The profiles were produced using a clone of the source repo, last updated on 2023-06-08.

-The build created about 150 pages, organised mostly in 11 collections of various sizes, including several three-level hierarchies with a variety of navigation orders.

 Website
 : <https://just-the-docs.github.io/just-the-docs-tests/>